mtoots/mtoots.github.io/_posts/2016-11-25-Pythagoras-tree-js.md

 bgGradientOpacity: lighter
 syntaxHighlighter: yes
 ---
 I have found Pythagorean trees curious ever since I saw a picture of a symmetric regular tree framed on my maths class wall in high school.
 It seemed like a nice small challenge to write a code that can generate one.
 I initially did it in R and started from a symmetric case with equal branches at each bifuraction.
 Then I realized that I can make the tree look more interesting if I add a bias to either side.
 But the ones that most resemble a real tree are the ones that branch off randomly at each node.

 The transitions in D3 are just so amazing that I had to convert my code to javascript and make the tree morph into yet another random shape at a set interval.

 Note to self: Maybe looks better if the trunk were fixed to the ground.
-Now it's sliding around a little.
-Now it's scaled to always fit into 512x512 box and keep the aspect ratio
+Now it's sliding around a little because the tree is scaled to always fit into 512x512 box and keep the aspect ratio.

 <div align="center">
   <svg width="512" height = "512"></svg>